NavarroRamon/NavarroRamon/README.md

 I'm a physicist interested in the data science world

 Here you gonna find some projects im making and some tips and tricks for EDA and a little more. <br>
-Just click in the play symbol or in the description of the projects to see a list of the links of the repositories.
+Just click in the play symbol or in the description of the projects to see a list of the links to the repositories.